 [17min25s] What are the possible mechanisms of effect?
 Whereby you could get an indirect or direct action into what's called the supratentorial space.
 The space above the tentorial membrane essentially the brain.
 Well, I think one thing it becomes exceedingly important to understand is that the brain is bathed in fluid, this is called cerebrospinal fluid.
 The brain is protected by a set of membranes, called the meninges and the meninges are basically threefold.
 The outermost and the most durable is called the dura mater.
 There's an in-between membrane that looks very much like the articulations of a spider web and in fact it's called the arachnoid membrane and it is filled with fluid called subarachnoidal fluid.
 And then this interfaces directly with the surface of the brain which is called the pia mater, the dear mother literally.
 That layer right on top of the brain is very very thin.
 The area of the subarachnoidal space is also a very richly vascular area.
 So what you now have is blood vessels that are interfacing with a fluid space existing in this kind of padded zone that looks like a spider web.
 So that particular structure itself might lend itself to some type of pressure-damage, inter-cavitation damage if we're looking at the meninges.
 But it's pretty hard to get those kind of waves at that level of effect through the skull.
 But what happens if you didn't have to go through the skull.
 What if you could go in the side door.
 What if you could create a pressure wave that was amplified through peripheral structures, that could then be communicated directly up into the brain.
 Essentially, what you're doing is now you don't have to storm the castle to go through the walls, you can literally sneak through the side doors and then go up to the parapets.

-Image: Inner ear - Brain.
+Figure: Inner ear - Brain.
 Slide by Dr. Giordano.

 [19min56] But if we create a pressure wave here, we can disrupt the internal structures in two ways.
-Number one, primarily by amplifying it through the Venturi effect of creating cavitation in this structure here called the ductus reuniens, which then affects the saccule, the ampulus here, the utriculus.
+Number one, primarily by amplifying it through the Venturi effect (note: relevant gif https://gfycat.com/delightfulunripebichonfrise) of creating cavitation in this structure here called the ductus reuniens, which then affects the saccule, the ampulus here, the utriculus.
 And/or by then creating an effect that would then communicate upward into the brain space by creating a cavitational wave that goes up through the cochlear aqueduct directly into the cerebrospinal fluid.

 Now recall the cerebrospinal fluid bathes the brain.
 So what you would tend to see is injuries that occur in around the space beginning here, that could then cause a more disruptive effect as you actually disrupt the flow of this fluid.
 This fluid moves.
-Any in cavitation this fluid is going to be disruptive and it can create something which is known as “communicating hydrocephalus”.
+Any cavitation in this fluid is going to be disruptive and it can create something which is known as “communicating hydrocephalus”.
 So now what's happening is you're actually getting a change in the level of the fluid because of bubble expansion, bubble collapse.
 This continues to communicate, it doesn't disrupt the flow of that fluid, but it can produce neurological sequelae, both short and long-term.
 The other thing that that can then do is that can produce a lot of change in the way the brain resorbs its blood flow, because this particular mechanism also affects the way blood is exchanged between the brain space and the vascular space.
 But the vascular space is also a portal by which peripheral disruption can then lead to central disruption.
 Next slide please.

 "Mechanisms of Effect